A heart murmur is an abnormal heart sound (vibration) caused by disturbance of blood flow through the heart.

 Congenital heart disease (such as valve malformations and narrowing, abnormal openings between the heart chambers) can also cause heart murmur.
 Severe congenital heart disease can cause a dog to die within the first year of life.

 Dogs with moderate heart defects may live but usually have stunted growth and fainting episodes.
 They may also have sudden and unexpected heart failure.

 Signs that Your Dog May Have a Heart Disease

-When heart murmurs do contribute to clinical signs, it usually means that your dog is suffering from some form of disease in the heart and the murmur is a result of such underlying cause.
+When heart murmurs cause clinical signs, it usually means that your dog is suffering from some form of disease in the heart.
+The murmur is a result of such underlying cause.

 Usually, dogs with heart problems show typical signs such as:

 - Exercise intolerance

 - Edema (fluid retention in the abdomen giving the dog a pot-bellied appearance)

 If your dog has a heart murmur, it is important to have a thorough physical examination to identify the source and severity of the murmur.